 Method of estimation.
 Most employment data are estimated using a “link relative” technique in which a ratio (link relative) of current-month employment to that of the previous month is computed from a sample of establishments reporting for both months.
 The estimates of employment for the current month are obtained by multiplying the estimates for the previous month by these ratios.

 For some employment series, the sample of establishments is very small or highly variable.
 In these cases, a model-based approach is used in estimation.
-These models use the direct sample estimates (described above), along with forecasts of historical (benchmarked) data to decrease volatility in estimation.
-Two different models (Fay-Herriot Model and Small Domain Model) are used depending on the industry level being estimated.
-For more detailed information about each model, refer to the BLS Handbook of Methods.
+These models use the direct sample estimates (described above), along with forecasts of historical (benchmarked) data.
+More information on the model is detailed in the paper "Bayesian Nonparametric Joint Model For Domain Point Estimates and Variances Under Biased Observed Variances" by Julie Gershunskaya and Terrance Dean Savitsky.

 Annual revisions.
 Employment estimates are adjusted annually to a complete count of jobs, called benchmarks, derived principally from tax reports which are submitted by employers who are covered under state unemployment insurance (UI) laws.
 The benchmark information is used to adjust the monthly estimates between the new benchmark and the preceding one and also to establish the level of employment for the new benchmark month.
 Thus, the benchmarking process establishes the level of employment, and the sample is used to measure the month-to-month changes in the level for the subsequent months.